 As a parent, your role is to help your child understand and navigate the world around them.
 That includes potentially confusing and challenging situations, like medical treatment.
 And while clinical research has come a long way in terms of comfort, convenience, and child-friendly practices, it can be difficult to know how to explain clinical research to children.
-After all, your child may have a lot of questions before they participate in a clinical trial.
+After all, your child may have a lot of questions before they participate in a clinical research study.
 Will it hurt?
 How long will it last?
 Will it make me feel better or worse?
 Read on for advice from medical professionals that may help your child better understand clinical research.

 How to Explain Clinical Research to Children

 First, let’s review the importance of pediatric clinical research.
 The Food and Drug Administration (FDA) reports that only about 20 percent of drugs are currently labeled for pediatric use, which proves problematic since children naturally respond to drugs differently than adults.
 This is why pediatric research studies are so important.
 Without well-orchestrated pediatric research studies, we can’t be sure that our children are being prescribed safe and effective drugs.
 Pediatric research studies can also help doctors improve palliative care measures for pediatric patients.
 Understanding the potentially groundbreaking effects of pediatric clinical research can go a long way in easing your mind – and your child’s mind – before research studies begin.